joaopio/gmail-2-insta/README.md

 ## Behavior

 Only unread emails, with the preconfigured subject and from non blacklisted email addresses will be downloaded and checked for attachments.

 The application will attempt to transform images and videos into a format that Instagram accepts.
 The rules of Instagram for image/video sizes are taken into account before uploading as well as the creation of thumbnails for the videos.

 After processing, the downloaded attachments are deleted.

+## Roadmap

+- Daemonization of the application.
+- Encoding of the passwords to provide at least some visual protection.
+- Substitution of video resizing by some video cropping algorithm that avoids deforming the contents of the video.